Want to know more? — Subscribe

 One of our company’s main activities is the development of audio and video conferencing solutions.
 We make such software for companies in various sectors, including real estate, healthcare, education, and finance.

 Since we have already mentioned Clubhouse today, we want to tell you about our app, which, without exaggeration, outperforms it.
-Our product Scoby combines the best features from such platforms as Twitch, Tiktok, Instagram, and, of course, Clubhouse.
+Our product Parta combines the best features from such platforms as Twitch, Tiktok, Instagram, and, of course, Clubhouse.

 Creating this social platform, we considered three audio and video communication technologies: Twilio, WebRTC, and Mediasoup.
 We decided to choose the latter.